bboutelje/DotPython/NuGet.README.md

 ## Requirements

 - .NET Framework 4.7.2 or later, or .NET 5 or later
-- Works for 3.13, and should work on Python 3.8 and later in theory
+- Works for Python 3.13, and should work on Python 3.8 and later in theory
-- Windows operating system only
+- Windows x64 operating system only

 ## Usage Example

 ```csharp
 using (var pyContext = new PyContext())